 As invites arrive and obligations mount, take a realistic look at what you can accomplish.
-“Set your intentions for the week, while allowing room for some flexibility," Terry says.
+“Set your intentions for the week, while allowing room for some flexibility,” Terry said.

 Planning also helps designate specific time frames for tasks that need to be completed allowing you to avoid feeling overwhelmed.

-“Take some time at the beginning of the season to prioritize.
-While you can feasibly attend three events in one evening, you probably won’t enjoy any of them,” Terry says.
+“Take some time ... to prioritize.
+While you can feasibly attend three events in one evening, you probably won’t enjoy any of them,” Terry said.
 “Pick what’s important to you.
 The holidays are supposed to be fun and meaningful.”

 Just Say No